botcity-dev/botcity-framework-web-python/docs/intro.md

 This function takes in arguments to define the mode of execution (headless or not), default download folder path and user data/profile directory.

+### Parsing Data

+When extracting data from websites we often need to read information from tables and other common sources.
+The `Handling Data` section highlights how we can do that and which functions are available to be used.

+### Forms

+It is common while navigating websites to have to fill up forms and submit them.
+To facilitate this we have a `Interacting with Forms` section which highlights the available functions to be used.

 ### Next Steps